If you’re saddled with student loan debt and want to buy a home, you have your work cut out for you.

 Start by Prioritizing Financial Goals

 Douglas Boneparth, president of Bone Fide Wealth and co-author of “The Millennial Money Fix,” managed to buy a house in 2016, even though he and his wife had more than $300,000 in student loan debt.
-To put their debt in perspective, the average student loan balance among millennials is $33,579, according to credit reporting agency Experian.
+To put their debt in perspective, the average student loan balance is $38,792, according to credit reporting agency Experian.

 Boneparth said he and his wife were able to save enough for a down payment by prioritizing their financial goals.
 Although paying off their student loan debt entirely and saving more for retirement are goals for the couple, buying a home was a bigger priority because they wanted to have children, Boneparth said.

 “People need to be honest with themselves about what their goals are and in what order they want to achieve them,” he said.
 If buying a home is important to you, you might have to put other financial goals on the back burner to save for a down payment.